 Length: 2.4 kilometers

 Located near North Vancouver, British Columbia, Dinkey Peak offers the chance to see wildlife and is suitable for all skill levels.
 The trail is primarily used for hiking, running, and nature trips.

-This short loop trail is one of the best easy winter hikes near Vancouver, and it shares its start with the Dog Mountain trail but heads north, in the opposite direction, connecting at First Lake before looping back.
+This short loop trail is one of the best easy winter hikes near Vancouver, and it shares its start with the Dog Mountain trail.
+It then heads north in the opposite direction, connecting at First Lake before looping back.

 This relatively large, flat rock bluff offers nice southeast views, including Suicide Bluffs and the Search and Rescue Cabin.
 The First Lake Overlook is also accessible along this trail and is a beautiful one to do in Vancouver in the fall.

 5. Buntzen Lake

 Elevation Gain: Low (65 ft)

 This Vancouver hiking trail is a fun 10-kilometer circuit that loops right around Buntzen Lake.
 While there are some moderate elevation changes along the loop, it is a relatively easy trail.
 This is an excellent choice if you want to escape the city but don’t want to tackle too much elevation gain.

 The winter hike near Vancouver follows along the edge of the water for almost the entire trail, and there are several beaches and viewing platforms where you can stop to experience unobstructed views.